hongdinggao/hongdinggao.github.io/about.md

 title: About
 permalink: /about/
 navigation_weight: 3
+tags:
+  - genomic selection
+  - programming
 ---

 <img src="{{ site.baseurl }}/pics/me.JPG" title="in Davos, Switzerland" class="profile">

 Hi!
-I am Hongding Gao, postdoc in Animal breeding and genetics and focus on statistical methods of genetic evaluation and genomic selection.
+I am Hongding Gao, Postdoc in molecular biology and genetics, and focus on statistical methods of genetic evaluation and genomic selection.
-I love trying different ideas on my computer.
+I love trying ideas on my computer.

-previously, I am an industrial postdoc from
+Previously, I am an industrial postdoc from
 -  Aarhus University [AU](http://www.au.dk/en/)
 -  Nordic Cattle Genetic Evaluation [NAV](http://www.nordicebv.info)

-I mainly work on genetic evaluation and genomic selection in dairy cattle.
+I have a PhD degree in quantitative genetics, I mainly work on genetic evaluation and genomic prediction in dairy cattle.

 I am originally from Beijing.
-I am tired of life in big city.
+I am pretty tired of life in big city.
 Currently, I live in a small town in Denmark.